AD San José: History

 In 1983, a new team emerged in the town, drawn from the members of the Peña Sevillista.
 It was called Recreativo San José, and its first president was Emilio Romero, while Antonio Málaga was chosen as its coach.

 A new rivalry soon emerged between the two until 1988, when they merged, retaining their membership number of 1,009, adopting the City Council's crest, and adopting the name Agrupación Deportiva San José.
 Its first president was Manuel de los Reyes Hita Alonso, but over the years, others joined the club, such as José Luis Dorado, Juan López Colomé, Juanito de la Cantina, Juan Antonio Cerezo, and Antonio Martínez Pajuelo.
 During these years, the team alternated between the Regional Preferente, with some very ambitious projects, and the First Provincial, enduring many financial hardships.
-During these years, the team moved from La Rosaleda to the Felipe del Valle Stadium in the 1992-93 season.
+During these years, the team moved from La Rosaleda to the Felipe del Valle Stadium in the 1992–93 season.

-In the 1996-97 season, Miguel Cárdenas Molina, who had previously been one of the team's most outstanding players, became president, and with him came some of the club's most glorious years.
-His goal was to reach the Third Division during his tenure, but he created solid structures both in the first team and the youth academy to ensure the leap wouldn't be short-lived.
-He restored the club's financial health by involving all of the club's historic figures, restructured the lower echelons as we know them today, and significantly increased the number of members, which reached over 1,200.
+In the 1996–97 season, Miguel Cárdenas Molina, who had previously been one of the team's most outstanding players, became president, and with him came some of the club's best years.
+His goal was to reach the Third Division during his term, but he built strong foundations in both the first team and the youth academy to make sure the success would last long-term.
+He improved the club’s financial situation by involving the club's former players, reorganized the lower divisions into the structure used today, and greatly increased membership to more than 1,200 people.

-In the 1999-2000 season, San José finished the regular season in the Regional Preferente in second place, behind Antoniano, which was coached by a certain Antonio Gil, who had demonstrated excellent talent.
-The Cañamero coach was Cristóbal Mejía, another illustrious player from the club.
+In the 1999–2000 season, San José finished the regular season in the Regional Preferente in second place, behind Antoniano, which was coached by a certain Antonio Gil, who had showed promise.
+The Cañamero coach was Cristóbal Mejía, another famous player from the club.